Matt Murray (ice hockey, born 1994): Pittsburgh Penguins

-During the 2017–18 NHL season Murray sustained his second concussion during practice.
-On February 26, 2018, during practice, Murray was struck in the head with a puck shot by teammate and defenseman Olli Maatta and was forced to leave the session early.
+During the 2017–18 season Murray sustained his second concussion during practice.
+On February 26, 2018, during practice, Murray was struck in the head with a puck shot by teammate and defenseman Olli Määttä and was forced to leave the session early.
 Murray had previously sustained a concussion in the 2015–16 season causing him to miss the first two games of the playoffs.
 Matt Murray returned from his February 2018 concussion, as the Penguins' starting goaltender, on March 20, 2018, against the New York Islanders.
 Murray allowed four goals in the Penguins' 4–1 loss during that game.

 Murray recorded the longest playoff shutout streak in Penguins franchise history at 225:49.
-It started during game four of the 2017 Stanley Cup Finals and ended in game two of the Penguins' 2018 first round series against the Philadelphia Flyers, when Shayne Gostisbehere scored late in the first period.
+It started during game four of the 2017 Stanley Cup Finals and ended in game two of the Penguins' 2018 first-round series against the Philadelphia Flyers, when Shayne Gostisbehere scored late in the first period.
 On April 18, 2018, Murray became the fastest goaltender to record 25 playoff wins in the NHL.
 On April 23, 2018, Murray was nominated for the King Clancy Memorial Trophy as a player who best exemplifies leadership qualities and gives back to in his community.
-Despite Murrays efforts, Pittsburgh ended up losing to the Washington Capitals in six games in the second round of the playoffs.
+Despite Murray's efforts, Pittsburgh ended up losing to the Washington Capitals in six games in the second round of the playoffs.

 Murray was the starting goaltender for the Penguins to begin the 2018–19 season.
 After starting two games, Murray was diagnosed with a concussion following practice on October 8 and was ruled out indefinitely.
-He returned to the line-up on October 13 as a backup to Casey DeSmith only to be placed on injured reserve again in November due to a lower body injury.
+He returned to the lineup on October 13 as a backup to Casey DeSmith only to be placed on injured reserve again in November due to a lower-body injury.

 Murray and the Penguins were swept by the New York Islanders in the first round of the 2019 Stanley Cup playoffs; Murray recorded a 3.01 goals against average for the series.

 On October 12, 2019, Murray recorded his 100th NHL win, a 7–4 victory over the Minnesota Wild; he accomplished the feat in only 166 games, tying Pete Peeters for seventh fastest since the 1967 expansion.